bcgsc/mavis/docs/source/theory.rst

 .. figure:: _static/read_pair_definitions.svg
     :width: 100%

-    Basic Terms used in describing read pairs are shown above: insert size: the distance between the pair;
+    Basic Terms used in describing read pairs are shown above: fragment size: the distance between the pair;
-    read length: the length of the read; fragment size: the combined length of both reads and the insert size
+    read length: the length of the read; fragment size: the combined length of both reads and the fragment size

 we make some base assumptions with regards to paired-end read data

 .. note::

-    the distribution of insert sizes approximately follows a normal distribution
+    the distribution of fragment sizes approximately follows a normal distribution

 .. note::

-    the most common insert size is the unmutated 'normal' fragment
+    the most common fragment size is the unmutated 'normal' fragment

-with the above assumptions we take the median insert size to be the expected normal
+with the above assumptions we take the median fragment size to be the expected normal

-Given that we expect mutations and therefore abnormal insert sizes we use a modified method to calculate the **median standard deviation** (*s* in the equations below).
+Given that we expect mutations and therefore abnormal fragment sizes we use a modified method to calculate the **median standard deviation** (*s* in the equations below).
 We calculate the squared distance for each fragment away from the median and then take a fraction of this to be 'normal' variation.
 So the most abnormal portion is ignored, assuming it is supposed to be abnormal.
-This results in a calculation as follows, where the original set Y is the set of insert sizes from the bam file and f is the fraction of insert sizes assumed to be normal
+This results in a calculation as follows, where the original set Y is the set of fragment sizes from the bam file and f is the fraction of fragment sizes assumed to be normal

 .. code::

     from statistics import median
     import math

-    inserts = [abs(read.template_length) for read in reads]  # the insert sizes of the reads f = 0.95 # fraction
+    fragments = [abs(read.template_length) for read in reads]  # the fragment sizes of the reads f = 0.95 # fraction
-    m = median(inserts) # get the median insert size value X = [math.pow(i - m, 2) for i in inserts]  # take the square error for each point end = int(round(len(X) * f))
+    m = median(fragments) # get the median fragment size value X = [math.pow(i - m, 2) for i in fragments]  # take the square error for each point end = int(round(len(X) * f))
     X = sorted(X)[0:end]
     stdev = math.sqrt(sum(X) / len(X))

 Using the above calculations we can generate a modified version of the standard deviation (s above) as shown in the figure below (stdev).
-This gives us an idea of when to judge an insert size as abnormal and where we expect our normal read pairs insert sizes to fall.
+This gives us an idea of when to judge an fragment size as abnormal and where we expect our normal read pairs fragment sizes to fall.

 .. figure:: _static/insert_size_distrb_fractions.svg
     :width: 100%

-    Distribution of insert sizes (absolute values) of proper read pairs, and different normal distribution fits using the above equation.
+    Distribution of fragment sizes (absolute values) of proper read pairs, and different normal distribution fits using the above equation.
 The different coloured curves are computed with different parameters. black: the standard calculation using all data points and the mean as centre; dark green: median as centre and a fraction of f=0.80;
     light green: median as centre, f=0.90; light blue: median and f=0.95; dark blue: median and f=1.00.